The Kindness of Strangers

 “A girl,” Alex said, simply.
 “With chestnut brown hair, pretty green eyes, and a Georgia Peach accent.”
 When his only response was a confused ‘huh’ Alex laughed and elaborated.
 “The new applicant at the diner is a cute little number from Georgia named Alta Jennings.
 She’s homeless and Rob said she would have the job if she had an address.
 Well, being the kind soul that he is Max offered her a place to stay until she can get on her feet, at least if we said yes.”

 “She give of a druggy vibe?”

-“Nah, man.”
-Alex glanced over at Alta, who was laughing at something Jack had said, “She’s clean.
+“No.” Alex glanced over at Alta, who was laughing at something Jack had said, “She’s clean.
 Looks well put together.
 I’d guess she’s been finding ways to shower.
 Kinda thin, but what do you expect from a homeless person?
-A little side note, Jack seems to like her, and he doesn’t like anyone.”
+A little side note, Jack seems to like her.
+They’ve been chatting the whole time we’ve boon on the phone, and you know he doesn’t like ne people.
+He barely speaks to customers.”
 It was true.
 While Jackson Boyd was a good guy, he didn’t take well to strangers and tended to hang back in a corner whenever someone new came along until he was used to their presence.